-We have seen in Theorem \ref{subcritical-th} for the critical case $\po=s_c$ that the solutions of \eqref{main-fifthkp} is uniformly bounded if the initial data is almost less that the $L^2$-norm of the ground state of \eqref{zeroalpha}.
+We have seen in Theorem \ref{subcritical-th} in the critical case $\po=s_c$ that the solutions of \eqref{main-fifthkp} are uniformly bounded if the initial data is almost less than the $L^2$-norm of the ground state of \eqref{zeroalpha}.
 In the following, we study the conditions under which $L^2$-prescribed solutions of \eqref{gkp} exist in the critical case.

 For $\varrho>0$, we consider the minimizing problem

 and the set